Deciding to learn to play the piano and become a pianist means consciously diving into several centuries of musical history.

 Discover our tips for finding your ideal piano teacher…

-You’re beginning to encounter some problems as you learn to play the piano.
-You’re still learning the basics, but you harbor great ambitions for the mythical instrument.
+Please realise that you might encounter some setbacks as you learn to play the piano.
+Even as you learn the basics, you no doubt harbour great ambitions for a lasting relationship with that mystical instrument.

 Don’t be ashamed, breath and focus on the melody…

 Let’s take a peek into the future.
 Imagine yourself in a small theatre.
 You are called to the stage for a performance.
 In the audience are lots of pianists like you, along with your parents and your friends.
 Of course, your piano teacher is there, too.